kedro-org/kedro/docs/source/get_started/new_project.md

-# Create a new project
+# Create a new Kedro project

-There are several ways to create a new project once you have [installed Kedro](./install.md).
-For example, you can create a basic Kedro project which is set up with the project directories and basic code but is empty for you to extend as needed.
-Alternatively, you can create a Kedro project that is populated with template code that acts as a starter example.
+There are several ways to create a new project once you have [installed Kedro](install.md).
+For example, you can create a basic Kedro project set up with the project directories and basic code, but empty to extend as you need.
+Alternatively, you can create a Kedro project populated with template code that acts as a starter example.

 You can also use an existing Kedro project, for example, by cloning it from a GitHub repository.